oplatek/oplatek.github.io/index.md

 ## Let me help you with your AI project! 🚀

-_Reach out through any channel and let's find out a solution!_
+_Reach out through email or LinkedIn and let's find out a solution!_

 <style> .libutton {
 		display: flex;